marbl-ecosys/MARBL/docs/src/dev-guide/repo-access/working-on-docs.rst

 With conda installed, do the following ::

-  $ conda create --name marbl-docs sphinx sphinx_rtd_theme
+  $ conda create --name marbl-docs
   $ source activate marbl-docs
-  $ pip install sphinxcontrib-bibtex
+  $ pip install -r $MARBL/docs/

 This creates an environment call "marbl-docs" and installs the required extensions.